hong1991/principle-of-mathematical-analysis/rational number.md

 Thus $A$ contains no largest number and $B$ contains no smallest number.

 **Remark**
 The example above has been to show that the rational number system has certain gaps, in spite of the fact that between any two rationals there is another: If $r<s$ then $r<(r+s)/2<s$.
-The [[real number system]] fills these gaps.
+The [[real field|real number system]] fills these gaps.
 This is the principal reason for the fundamental role which it plays in analysis.